wcushen/blog/content/post/2022-11-openshift-windows.md

 <p style="text-align: center;">Source:<a href="https://cloud.redhat.com/blog/strategies-for-moving-.net-workloads-to-openshift-container-platform"> Red Hat</a></p>
 {{< /rawhtml >}}

-Ultimately, the aforementioned patterns all tie in to blueprints popularized by Amazon Web Services' ['6 Rs' strategy](https://aws.amazon.com/blogs/enterprise-strategy/6-strategies-for-migrating-applications-to-the-cloud/) that has been around for some time now, and so too align with Red Hat's overall vision of adopting an [open hybrid cloud](https://www.redhat.com/en/topics/cloud/open-hybrid-cloud-approach).
+Ultimately, the aforementioned patterns all tie into blueprints popularized by Amazon Web Services' ['6 Rs' strategy](https://aws.amazon.com/blogs/enterprise-strategy/6-strategies-for-migrating-applications-to-the-cloud/) that has been around for some time now, and so too align with Red Hat's overall vision of adopting an [open hybrid cloud](https://www.redhat.com/en/topics/cloud/open-hybrid-cloud-approach).

 **The net benefit being here**: